MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/docker_windows.md

     + FullyQualifiedErrorId : NativeCommandError
 ```

 In order to create an interactive session with a Docker created container on a Nano Server host, the Docker daemon must be managed remotely.
-To do so download the docker.exe from [this location](https://aka.ms/ContainerTools) and copy it to a remote system.
+To do so, download docker.exe from [this location](https://aka.ms/ContainerTools) and copy it to a remote system.

-Open a PowerShell or CMD session and enter run Docker commands like this:
+Open a PowerShell or CMD session, and run the Docker commands specifying the remote host with `-H`.

 ```powershell
 .\docker.exe -H tcp://<ip address of Nano Server>:2375